LEARNAcademy/white-boarding-questions/whiteboarding-questions.md

 As a developer, you are tasked with calculating some information for a farmer.
 The farmer has chickens, goats, and horses.
 Create a function that takes in the three quantities of each animal and returns the total number of legs on the farm.

 INTERVIEWER'S NOTES:
+- 1 - A classic interview question.
+Encourage the student to be humble and honest.
 - 2 - A plus sign applied to the JavaScript number data type will perform a mathematical operation.
 The plus sign applied to the JavaScript string data type will perform concatenation.
 - 3 - The similarities between equality (==, ===) and relational (<, >, <=, >=) operators are they both are used for comparisons and both return a Boolean value.
 The differences are relational operators only compare numbers where equality operators can be used on any data type.
 ```javascript